 Setting up an opt-in with ‘click here for updates’ is simply not enough.
 Instead, you need to give something away for free.
 This could be any of the following:

-- An ebook or whitepaper
+- Create an ebook or whitepaper

 - An email course